Figuring out how to use the curl command in Linux?

 Next, we move towards discussing the different operations performed by curl and their respective operators.
 But before that, you should make sure that your Linux system has the curl package already been installed.
 The latest versions have it pre-installed.
-In case you don’t have its package, follow these steps to download and install it.
+If you don’t have its package, follow these steps to download and install it.

 - Open the Command Terminal.

 - Once opened, type in the following command: